joaomgcd/TaskerSettings/README.md

 Unfortunately there's nothing I can do to change that.

+**Note:** If it gives you a permission error, make sure to enable developer options and then disable the **Check apps installed via USB** option.

 ## Wifi Toggling
 Google has changed the way Android works for apps that target API 29, so Tasker can't toggle wifi anymore.
 Check here for more details: https://issuetracker.google.com/issues/128554616